-As previously discussed, the prevailing PAO2 is determined by the balance between the removal of oxygen by the blood and replenishment of oxygen by alveolar ventilation.
-According to equations (4) and (5) above, as alveolar ventilation decreases, PAO2 and PaO2 decrease while PaCO2 and PaCO2 must increase.
-As a result, the (A -a) O2 gradient does not change.
-If the (A -a) difference is widened, there may be a component of the hypoxemia attributable to primary lung disease, such as ventilationalveolar perfusion mismatching or right-to-left shunting.
-In addition, the alveolar gas equation also predicts that although increases in alveolar ventilation can change PAO2 considerably, they can only moderately increase PaO2.
-Due to the sigmoid shape of the oxygenhemoglobin dissociation curve, the effect of increasing alveolar ventilation on arterial oxygen saturation is minimal above a Pao2 of 55 to 60 mm Hg.
-Clinically, important causes of hypoventilation include CNS disease, respiratory depressant pharmacologic agents, neuromuscular diseases affecting the respiratory muscles, chest wall injury, upper airway obstruction, and severe diffuse pulmonary disease.
+As previously discussed, the prevailing PAO, is determined by the balance between the removal of oxygen by the blood and replenishment of oxygen by alveolar ventilation.
+According to equations (4) and (5) above, as alveolar ventilation decreases, PAO2 and PaO2 decrease, whereas PACO2 and PaCO2 must increase.
+As a result, the $(A - a) O_2$ gradient does not change.
+If the (A - a) difference is widened, there may be a component of the hypoxemia attributable to primary lung disease such as ventilation-alveolar perfusion mismatching or right-toleft shunting.
+In addition, the alveolar gas equation also predicts that although increases in alveolar ventilation can change PAO, considerably, they can only moderately increase Pao2.
+Because of the sigmoid shape of the oxygen-hemoglobin dissociation curve, the effect of increasing alveolar ventilation on arterial oxygen saturation is minimal above a PaO2 of 55 to 60 mm Hg.
+Clinically important causes of hypoventilation include CNS disease, respiratory depressant drugs, neuromuscular diseases affecting the respiratory muscles, chest wall injury, upper airway obstruction, and severe diffuse pulmonary disease.